 The exhibition Ghost Citizens: Witnessing the Intervention looks at this return to protectionist colonial policy and the wilful diminishing of an Indigenous participatory voice: the loss of citizenship rights, of the right to homelands and self-determination.

-Of the many forms of visual witnessing, from documentary to expressionism, the bedrock is the quiet assertion of the same: the language of artists working in remote communities, asserting their cultural strength.
+Of the many forms of visual witnessing, from documentary to expressionism, the bedrock is the same quiet assertion: the language of artists working in remote communities, asserting their cultural strength.
 This is the language of refusal writ large.
 The other side of the coin is strategic activism.
 These shadows return us to heroic struggles like the 30-year campaign by the Aborigines Progressive Association to Claim Citizen Rights!
 It was not until the 1967 Referendum, that Aboriginal and Torres Strait Islander peoples could claim full citizenship.

 Some artists, like Sally M. Mula paint from ground zero, the outskirts and town camps of Alice Springs, to make eye witness accounts — of semi-trailers bringing kit houses for white managers, of police in their new navy blue uniforms entering public spaces to crackdown on drinkers and incarcerate riverbed people as government mobs come and go and conditions worsen.